DataDog/integrations-core/docs/developer/base/basics.md

 ...
 ```
-We submitted a gauge metric named `awesome.test` with a value of `1.23` tagged by `foo:bar` with no namespace.
+We submitted a gauge metric named `awesome.test` with a value of `1.23` tagged by `foo:bar` ignoring the namespace.

 ## Check Initializations
 In the AgentCheck class, there is a useful property called `check_initializations`, which we use to execute functions that are called once before the first check run.